-Contact Information: 305-628-6812; gtejay@stu.edu
+Contact Information: 305.628.6622; Lmitchell@stu.edu

-Program Advisor(s): G. Antoniou, G. Tejay
+Program Advisor(s): C. Reese, J. Rocha

 Program Description: The program is designed to provide a comprehensive understanding of the Cyber Security Management process, and the major functional activities related to securing information assets.
 The aim is to enable students to efficiently govern cyber security in an organization.
 The program utilizes multidisciplinary approach to understand problems faced by security executives.
 Students will learn about challenges in developing an effective cyber security strategy, policy, and subsequent establishment of supporting security processes.